eotssa/ChromeScope/README.md

 });
 ```

-## Endpoint Details

-### POST /

-- **Body**: `multipart/form-data` with a field `extensionFile` for the ZIP file.
-- **Response**: JSON object with detailed analysis of the Chrome extension.

-## Integration with SIEMs

-The module's output can be configured to be compatible with various SIEM systems.
-The JSON response format facilitates easy ingestion and analysis of security data, allowing for automated alerts and reporting within a SIEM environment.

-## Security Considerations

-- Implement appropriate file size limits and content type checks for uploads.
-- Consider running security-sensitive operations (like ESLint) in isolated environments.

 ## Contribution

 Contributions to enhance the module's functionality, especially regarding its integration with different SIEM systems, are welcome.

----

-This README provides a basic overview and instructions for integrating the module into SIEM systems for automated Chrome extension analysis.
-Adjustments can be made to fit specific deployment environments and requirements.